 These are the main questions, but if possible, you should ask the client for as much information about the project as possible, about business and expectations.
-You never know exactly what information will help you in future.
-Not forget to analyze during the project, what information you lack of and in the end you will create your own list of questions.
+You never know exactly what information will help you in the future.
+Do not forget to analyze during the project what information you lack, and at the end you will create your own list of questions.

-Be sure to notice everything you hear during the meeting.
-It is a good practice to make a meeting minutes after the meeting, and send it to the client to fixate the information.
-Some even practice recording interviews on and can always listen to it to refresh memories.
+Be sure to take note of everything you hear during the meeting.
+It is good practice to make a meeting minutes after the meeting and send it to the client to capture information.
+Some even practice recording interviews and can always listen to them to refresh memories.

-Make a small cheat sheet with the project purpose and sometimes check it to make sure that you are moving in the right direction.
+Make a small cheat sheet with the project goals and check it occasionally to make sure that you are heading in the right direction.

-Download the checklist of questions to the customer before the start of the project.
+Download the checklist of questions to ask the customer before the start of the project.

 And a little hint: answer yourself, why do you need this project and what do you want to get in the end?
 Get a great portfolio case, explore a new field, try yourself in a different style...
 This will help to stay motivated throughout the project, even if something goes wrong.

-Now you know what questions to ask the customer, to make everything go smoothly during the design.
+Now you know what questions to ask the customer to make everything go smoothly during the design.
 Let’s start working with the audience of the application or website.
-The first step is the design personas (users portraits).
+The first step is the UX design persona (users portraits).

-The next tool is the empathy map.
-This tool can be used as an alternative to a design persona, or work together with it.
+UX empathy map is an alternative to a design persona, or work together with it.
 It's better to work on the map with a team, but surely you can create such a map alone.

 — what the user says;